-I am currently (2022-) the President of the Peterborough Chess Club.
+I am a proud and active member of the Peterborough Chess Club.
 We are a diverse group of chess enthusiasts of all ages, from 8 to 80, and all skill levels, from beginner to Master, who share a love of the Royal Game.
 For more information, see our website:

 Here are some of my favourite chess quotes: